Anurag-xo/EmailNotification-microservice/README.md

 A kafka project
-a simple yet robust microservice working on it after 21
+a simple yet robust microservice might as well do it from tommorow